isabella232/ISAlternativeRefreshControl/README.md

 NOTE: If you would like to use the clone of UIRefreshControl on iOS 5, use [ISRefreshControl](https://github.com/ishkawa/ISRefreshControl).

+## Robots and Pencils

+This component was selected from the many available refresh controls mainly because it was easiest to abstract from depending directly on UIScrollView.
+This fork is intended to be used to add pull up/down to refresh Core Plot charts.
+Since scrolling in Core Plot does not use UIScrollView for scrolling, it was necessary to create a custom refresh control.
+Extending an existing control was easier than writing one from scratch.

 ## Requirements

 iOS 4.3 or later